migofk/small-online-store/README.md

 Use this function to add adefult values for all color, size and quantity<br>
 migoGlobalVarValues('Black','L',1);<br>
 <br>
-you can change the parameters any time by changing the variables<br>
+you can change the parameters any time by changing the global variables<br>
 var migo_color ;<br>
 var migo_size ;<br>
 var migo_quantity ;<br>